seanmclane/mesaoverland/src/content/campers/flatbed/fulllong.md

 description: "Designed for full-size flatbed trucks with aftermarket flatbeds such as a Ram 3500 or a Ford 350.
 Designed for full-size trucks with aftermarket flatbeds such as a Ram 2500/3500 or a Ford F250/f350.
-Built to withstand all terrains and weather conditions, allowing you to explore with peace of mind.
+Built to withstand all terrain and weather conditions, allowing you to explore with peace of mind.
 Inside you can maximize your usable space without having to worry about wheel wells or bed sides.
-An easy to remove design makes these perfect for those you need to use their flatbed for other activities. "
+An easy-to-remove design makes these perfect for those you need to use their flatbed for other activities. "
 photo: /images/uploads/20231226_124421.jpg
 shell_price: 26000